rustadopt/ansiterm-rs/README.md

-# Rustadopt community fork of rust-ansi-term by github.com/ogham
+# ansiterm-rs

-This is a library for controlling colours and formatting, such as red bold text or blue underlined text, on ANSI terminals.
+Continuation of the unmaintained [ansi-term](https://github.com/ogham/rust-ansi-term), a library for controlling colours and formatting, such as red bold text or blue underlined text, on ANSI terminals.
+Big shout-out to its creator [Benjamin Sago](https://github.com/ogham).

 # Installation